 Miami Marlins

-Tyler Phillips has thrown 4,174 pitches that have been tracked by the PITCHf/x system between 2023 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
-In 2025, they have relied primarily on their Sinker (95mph), Slider (85mph) and Curve (84mph), also mixing in a Change (87mph) and Cutter (94mph).
-He also rarely throws a Fourseam Fastball (95mph).
+Tyler Phillips has thrown 4,705 pitches that have been tracked by the PITCHf/x system between 2023 and 2026, including pitches thrown in the MLB Regular Season and Spring Training.
+In 2026, they have relied primarily on their Sinker (96mph), Slider (85mph) and Curve (84mph), also mixing in a Change (88mph) and Fourseam Fastball (97mph).
+He also rarely throws a Cutter (95mph).